foremast/foremast/_docs/lambda_events.rst

 ``bucket``
 **********

-The bucket of the event to monitor
+The bucket of the event to monitor.

     | *Required*: True